Commit-Gated Causal

 Mandatory Validation Precondition

-No state advancement without validation-pass under the applicable gate profile.
-The commit authority independently recomputes critical gates.
+No state advancement without validation-pass.
+The commit authority independently verifies conditions before advancing the pointer.

 I3